Fact checked

 Air Carrier Access Act

-Prior to January 11, 2021, the Air Carrier Access Act (ACAA) required airlines to allow passengers to fly with their ESAs for free.
+Before January 11, 2021, the Air Carrier Access Act (ACAA) required airlines to allow passengers to fly with their ESAs for free.
 Unfortunately, The U.S. Department of Transportation (DOT) has since altered these rules so that airlines are no longer required to allow ESAs on board.

 Some airlines, however, still have their ESA programs in place.
 It’s a good idea to contact the airline ahead of time to find out their unique policies and if they may be willing to accommodate you and your emotional support animal, provided you send them a copy of your ESA letter and any other forms they may ask for.

 If you’re unable to find an ESA-friendly airline, your animal will need to fly with you as any other pet would, including any applicable regulations or fees for flying with pets.
 Alternatively, if your ESA is a dog you may be able to make the pet a psychiatric service dog.
-PSD’s are eligible to fly on airlines in the cabin alongside you.
-To qualify, you must be diagnosed witha mental disability and your dog must have recieved training on special tasks to assist you with that disability.
+PSDs are eligible to fly on airlines in the cabin alongside you.
+To qualify, you must be diagnosed with a mental disability and your dog must have received training on special tasks to assist you with that disability.
 Furthermore, the dog must behave obediently in public spaces.
-It is possible to self-train your dog on the necessary requirements and Pettable offers a PSD training program to assist in this task.
+It is possible to self-train your dog on the requirements and Pettable offers a PSD training program to assist in this task.
 For more information take our brief online assessment and find out if a psychiatric service dog is right for you.

 A woman running with her ESA dog.